 The mere use of the same term in different title tags is therefore not considered to be duplicate content.

-The title of your website is one of the first points of contact between your website and web searchers on Google’s results pages.
+The title of your web page is one of the first points of contact between your page and web searchers on Google’s results pages.
 You should make an effort to encourage the searcher to click.
-The free SISTRIX SERP Snippet Generator helps you optimise your website and shows you how other users might see your web page when it appears in the search results.
+The SISTRIX SERP Snippet Generator helps you optimise your website and shows you how other users might see your web page when it appears in the search results.